oakes/java-assignments/prework.md

 ### Deliverables

-Please email zach@theironyard.com your 4clojure and Github usernames.
+Please email zach@theironyard.com your Github username.
 Please take the opportunity to also tell me about any difficulties you think you'll encounter during the course.